-Asma moved to Cambridge from Calcutta in 1991 to join her academic husband.
-She is Rajput on her father’s side and Bengali on her mother’s.
-After studying law, Asma went on to do a PhD in Law at King’s College London.
-Cooking was her passion and she began her food career in 2012 as a supper club in her home.
+Rajput on her father’s side and Bengali on her mother’s, Asma moved to Cambridge from Calcutta in 1991 to join her academic husband.
+After studying law, she went on to do a PhD in Law at King’s College London.
+Cooking was her passion and she began her food career in 2012 with a supper club in her home.
 In 2015, she opened a pop-up in a Soho pub and Darjeeling Express restaurant opened its doors in June 2017.

 The Evening Standard listed Asma in The Progress 1000 as one of London’s most influential people 2019.
-In June 2019 Business Insider named her number 1 on their list of “100 Coolest People in Food and Drink”.
+In June 2019, Business Insider named her number 1 on their list of “100 Coolest People in Food and Drink”.
 Asma has been included in the eighth edition of the GG2 Power List –profiling Britain’s 101 most influential Asians.
 Her restaurant Darjeeling Express has been listed in the Michelin Guide 2019 and 2020.
 In addition, Michelin highly recommended Darjeeling Express in their 2020 top 10 Indian restaurants in England & Ireland.
-Asma is married and has two boys.